SecureLayer/SecureLayer.github.io/content/privacy.md

 - We may update this policy.
 The effective date above will reflect the latest version.

 Contact
-- For questions or requests regarding this policy, contact: privacy@[your-domain].com
+- For questions or requests regarding this policy, contact: privacy@securelayer.co

 License & hosting note (optional)
 - This landing page is hosted on third‑party infrastructure; those providers’ privacy practices also apply.